MicrosoftDocs/visualstudio-docs/docs/install/update-servicing-baseline.md

 To start using a servicing baseline, download a fixed-version Visual Studio installer bootstrapper from [My.VisualStudio.com](https://my.visualstudio.com/Downloads?q=visual%20studio%202019%20version%2016.0).
 The bootstrappers have links to the product configurations, workloads, and components for that specific version.

 > [!NOTE]
-> Be careful to distinguish between the fixed-version bootstrapper and the normal bootstrappers.
-The normal bootstrappers are configured to use the latest available release of Visual Studio.
-The normal boostrappers have a number in the file name (for example, vs_enterprise__123456789-123456789.exe) when they're downloaded from My.VisualStudio.com.
+> Be careful to distinguish between the fixed-version bootstrapper and the standard bootstrappers.
+The standard bootstrappers are configured to use the latest available release of Visual Studio.
+The standard boostrappers have a number in the file name (for example, vs_enterprise__123456789-123456789.exe) when they're downloaded from My.VisualStudio.com.

 During installation, enterprise administrators must configure their clients to prevent the clients from updating to the latest release.
 You can configure the clients in multiple ways:
 - [Change the `channelUri` setting in the response configuration file](update-servicing-baseline.md#install-a-servicing-baseline-on-a-network) to use a channel manifest in the layout or local folder.